 \section{Abstract}

-For various 2-Calabi--Yau categories $\mathscr{C}$ for which the stack of objects $\mathfrak{M}$ has a good moduli space $p\colon\mathfrak{M}\rightarrow \mathcal{M}$, we establish purity of the mixed Hodge module complex $p_{!}\ul{\BQ}_{\FM}$.
+For various 2-Calabi--Yau categories $\mathscr{C}$ for which the classical stack of objects $\mathfrak{M}$ has a good moduli space $p\colon\mathfrak{M}\rightarrow \mathcal{M}$, we establish purity of the mixed Hodge module complex $p_{!}\ul{\BQ}_{\FM}$.
 We do this by using formality in 2CY categories, along with \'etale neighbourhood theorems for stacks, to prove that the morphism $p$ is modelled \'{e}tale-locally by the semisimplification morphism from the stack of modules of a preprojective algebra.
-Via the integrality theorem in cohomological Donaldson--Thomas theory and analysis of BPS sheaves we prove purity of $p_{!}\ul{\BQ}_{\FM}$.
-It follows that the Beilinson--Bernstein--Deligne--Gabber decomposition theorem for the constant sheaf holds for the morphism $p$, despite the possibly singular and stacky nature of $\FM$.
-We use this result to define cuspidal cohomology for $\FM$, which is conjecturally a complete space of generators for the BPS algebra associated to $\mathscr{C}$.
+Via the integrality theorem in cohomological Donaldson--Thomas theory we then prove purity of $p_{!}\ul{\BQ}_{\FM}$.
+It follows that the Beilinson--Bernstein--Deligne--Gabber decomposition theorem for the constant sheaf holds for the morphism $p$, despite the possibly singular and stacky nature of $\FM$, and the fact that $p$ is not proper.
+We use this to define cuspidal cohomology for $\FM$, which conjecturally provides a complete space of generators for the BPS algebra associated to $\mathscr{C}$.

 We prove purity of the Borel--Moore homology of the moduli stack $\mathfrak{M}$, provided its good moduli space $\mathcal{M}$ is projective, or admits a suitable contracting $\BC^*$-action.
-In particular, when $\mathfrak{M}$ is the moduli stack of Gieseker-semistable sheaves on a K3 surface, this proves a conjecture of Halpern-Leistner.
+In particular, when $\mathfrak{M}$ is the moduli stack of Gieseker semistable sheaves on a K3 surface, this proves a conjecture of Halpern-Leistner.
 We use these results to moreover prove purity for several stacks of coherent sheaves that do not admit a good moduli space.

 Without the usual assumption that $r$ and $d$ are coprime, we prove that the Borel--Moore homology of the stack of semistable degree $d$ rank $r$ Higgs sheaves is pure and carries a perverse filtration with respect to the Hitchin base, generalising the usual perverse filtration for the Hitchin system to the case of singular stacks of Higgs sheaves.